fsr/haskell-lessons/slides/types.md

 ## Error

-You can use the `error` function to throw an exception on Haskell.
+You can use the `error` function to throw an exception in Haskell.

 Or use the `undefined` value (which itself is an `error`).